 One of the fastest growing areas in plastic surgery is the group of procedures designed to remove excess skin following massive weight loss.
 Due to the process of carbohydrate-restricted diets and, more importantly, the popularity of bariatric surgery, scores of patients are now interested in removing the excess skin they acquired while overweight.
 Our patients can undergo various procedures, including body lift, arm lift, and thigh lift, to remove extra skin after weight loss.

 Bariatric surgery has advanced tremendously in recent years.
 The procedures are rapid, safe, and effective, with most patients losing over 100 pounds within the first year.
-According to the American Society for Metabolic and Bariatric Surgery, there were an estimated 196,000 morbidly obese patients that underwent bariatric surgery in the United States during 2015.
+It is estimated that over 175,000 morbidly obese patients underwent gastric bypass surgery in the United States during 2014.

 Timing of Plastic Surgery after Weight Loss

 One of the most critical issues affecting the ultimate outcome of any plastic surgery is the timing.
 Results are clearly best when weight loss in the area operated on is virtually complete.
 Though patients who have experienced massive weight loss are understandably proud of their accomplishments - especially when they have lost over 100 pounds, they must face the reality that it is their residual weight that matters the most.